 LDL-C refers to the passengers in the cars, not the number of cars on the highway.
 Most basic tests don’t measure LDL particle number.
 All evidence points to the number of LDL particles being far more predictive of heart disease risk than the more common LDL-C. More LDL particles means LDL is hanging around in the blood, increasing the chance they’ll become oxidized and atherogenic.

 The guidelines aren’t supported in the literature.
 Many studies have shown a disconnect between supposedly dangerous cholesterol levels and actual heart attacks.
 In a 2009 study, 75% of people hospitalized for a heart attack had “healthy” cholesterol numbers.
-A 2016 review found that the lowest levels of LDL were associated with higher mortality in the elderly—you know, some of most vulnerable among us.
+A 2016 review found the lowest levels of LDL were actually associated with higher mortality in the elderly—you know, some of most vulnerable among us.